 Butterflies – God’s finest creation

 Do you know anything about butterflies?
 I know little and thought of sharing my teachings with you!
 I simply love them!
 They are god’s finest creations!
 They are friendly.
-Recently, I came across an orangish, blackish, whitish butterfly that clung onto the edges of my phone.
+Recently, I came across an orangish, blackish, whitish butterfly that clung to the edges of my phone.
 I said “Hello” to it, after which it fluttered away.
 It was such a sweet feeling!
 Spending time in a flower field with butterflies will really make you happy!
 Let us see how many of the butterflies do we remember?

 Types of Butterflies